When Fall Leaves Us Longing for More...

-During this time of the year, Taos weather tends to be full of surprises.
-A few days ago the weather was warm enough to sit outside and give thanks for a majestic sunset, yet today I awoke to snow steadily falling and accumulating on my pots of geraniums.
-If my coral flowers could speak, I’m sure they were screaming, “Wait!
+During this time year, New Mexico weather tends to be full of surprises.
+Today the weather is warm enough to sit outside and give thanks, yet I snow is just around the corner and will softly cover my roses.
+I’m sure they’ll be soon screaming, “Wait!
 Just give us a few more days to enjoy the sun!
 There’s more color left inside of us!”
 Ahhh, but there lies the analogy..

 In contrast, I adore Fall.
-I love digging out boots and sweaters, the quaking of the aspens and the smell of pinon wood burning in my fireplace.
+I love digging out boots and sweaters, the quaking of the aspens and the smell of pinon wood burning in the kiva.
 I am not a big fan of summer, as I don’t enjoy humid weather, mosquitoes and sunburns on my fair skin.
 Alas, we are all different and God made us that way for a reason.

 The changing of the seasons can be symbolic of our own lives as well.
 We may feel just like those roses when a season of our lives come to an end.
 We know there's more color inside of us, we're just what to do with it.
 I remember when I turned thirteen, I could hardly wait to be sixteen and get my driver’s license.
 Ah, sweet freedom!
-Of course I then longed for all the perks associated with turning eighteen and then twenty-one.
-What we don’t see at those ages, are all the problems which soon follow, as if it's some sort of package deal.
-Sheesh.
-Mortgage payments, health scares, tuition bills, and responsibilities of every kind are all hidden in the fine print.
-If only we needed those darn reading glasses in our 20’s to look closer at ourselves and what makes us tick, we might not have looked upon this age milestones with such anticipation!
+Of course I thennnnn I longed for all the perks associated with turning eighteen and thennn twenty-one.
+Good gracious.
+What we don’t see at those ages are all the problems which soon follow, as if it's some sort of package deal.
+Mortgage payments, health scares, tuition bills, marriage woes and responsibilities of every kind are all hidden in the fine print of our lives.
+If only we’d needed those darn reading glasses in our 20’s to look closer at ourselves and what makes us tick, we might not have looked upon certain age milestones with such anticipation!

 My pharma partner took her desires one step further.
 After gaining confidence in educating physicians, she decided she wanted to become a doctor herself.
 She applied for medical school and with her husband and daughter's blessing, she aced medical school and is now an excellent physician.
 I’m so proud of her!

-But she had to take the first step.
+But she had to take the first step or live with regret.

 What about you?
 What things leave you longing for more, yet you’re too scared to go after them?
 Almost all of us wrestle with something, the difference is the level to which we choose to keep it hidden.
 We question whether our longings are selfish, unrealistic and if they might hurt others, including ourselves.
 Yours truly struggled when writing my first children’s book.
 I questioned if I had the stamina and self-confidence to actually open my laptop and prepare for the flood of rejection letters than would most certainly trickle in.
 I now shake my head in amazement when I receive emails from kids all over the world, telling me how much they love The Desperate Diva Diaries.
 I thank God every day for instilling in my heart the longing to write books.